 papers.
 Papers consist of files, books, and newspaper clippings gathered by Hager and other family

 members on the Preston family of Southwest Virginia (particularly the Abingdon branch), and other

 available online.
 Ms95-008.

 HAGER, GEORGE H. (b.
 1854).
 ACCOUNT BOOKS, 1913-1925.
 1.0 cu. ft.
 Merchant of Wythe County, Virginia.
 Customer account ledgers and order books of general mercantile business.
 Finding aid available online.
 Ms1940-014.

 HAHN, EDWARD H. CASSETTE TAPES, 1977-91.
 76 tapes.
 Collection consists of tapes of lectures and

 talks given at Civil War Roundtables and sessions at a Civil War Summer Institute led by Virginia Tech

 History Professor J.I.
 Robertson, Jr., attended and recorded by Hahn.
 Topics focus on prominent Civil

 War battles, campaigns, and persons.
 Ms92-026.

 HALE, ANNIE M. (1888-1966).
 SHEET MUSIC COLLECTION, 1892-1987.
 0.6 cu. ft.
 Resident of Blacksburg, Virginia.
 Collection of sheet music comprised mostly of popular songs from the first half of the twentieth century, including among others patriotic songs, novelty songs, show tunes, and instrumentals.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-002.